Tune your GoPro settings to get the perfect shot, every time.

 - For example, if your shooting at 80 FPS, you’ll be able to slow down your footage by 37.5% to bring it down to 30 FPS, while still capturing great video quality like in the snowboarding video below.

-Verdict: For most adventures, shooting in 30 FPS (the default is either 24FPS or 30 FPS, depending on your camera) is sufficient, unless there is fast moving objects or you plan on slowing down the footage.
+Verdict: For most adventures, shooting in 30 FPS (the default is either 24FPS or 30 FPS, depending on your camera) is sufficient, unless there are fast moving objects or you plan on slowing down the footage.

 Field of view (FOV)

 Field of view is essentially the observable scene your GoPro will capture.
-This means, once you’ve taken the video, this is what you will get in the shot when your watching it.
+This means, once you’ve taken the video, this is what you will get in the shot when you're watching it.
 There are a few different modes to choose from in your GoPro’s settings: Wide, Medium and Narrow.

 Wide FOV: As a general rule of thumb, we recommend using your GoPro with the wide angle field of view when using your GoPro with the Spivo.
-The wide angle perspective created from your GoPro camera means you’ll capture more of the background and your surroundings, and you won’t crop out your head or feet, buildings, snowboard, skis, surfboard, etc… The wide angle perspective is great because it capture moments in a way that is similar to what you physically see with your eye.
+The wide angle perspective created from your GoPro camera means you’ll capture more of the background and your surroundings, and you won’t crop out your head or feet, buildings, snowboard, skis, surfboard, etc… The wide angle perspective is great because it captures moments in a way that is similar to what you physically see with your eye.
 What does this mean for you?
 It means you get realistic looking video.
-The downside to shooting in wide is that your videos will appear warped in the corners, but you may find that that is not all that noticeable, particularly if your mostly focusing on subjects in the center of your image (e.g. selfies)
+The downside to shooting in wide is that your videos will appear warped in the corners, but you may find that that is not all that noticeable, particularly if you're mostly focusing on subjects in the center of your image (e.g. selfies)